yugabyte/yugabyte-db/docs/content/stable/architecture/docdb-sharding/tablet-splitting.md

 To presplit a table into a desired number of tablets, you need the start key and end key for each tablet.
 This makes presplitting slightly different for hash-sharded and range-sharded tables.

-The maximum number of tablets allowed at table creation time is controlled by [`max_create_tablets_per_ts`](../../../reference/configuration/yb-master/#max_create_tablets_per_ts).
-This does not limit the number of tablets that can be created by tablet splitting.
+The maximum number of tablets allowed at table creation time is controlled by [`max_create_tablets_per_ts`](../../../reference/configuration/yb-master/#max-create-tablets-per-ts).
+This also limits the number of tablets that can be created by tablet splitting.

 #### Hash-sharded tables